wp-plugins/pulsemaps/readme.txt

  * Click on map to open a large map with more details and statistics
  * Works on all popular browsers
  * Lightweight plugin (does not need a lot of disk space)
- * Free (but paid plan available for extra features)

 == Installation ==

 1. Upload the folder `pulsemaps` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Activate the PulseMaps widget through the 'Appearance' / 'Widgets' menu in Wordpress
+3. Register your site on the 'Settings' / 'PulseMaps' menu in WordPress

 == Screenshots ==